Chapter 20: Plans

 “I believe he will.”
 Sagen smiled.
 “Play me something uplifting.”

-Please Lord, protect my friend.
-Give him strength and let him understand that I aided him as much as I could.
-I know I still assist your adversary, but please hear my prayer.
+Please, Lord J’shua, protect my friend.
+Give him strength and let him know I aided him as much as I could.
+I still assist your adversary, but please hear my prayer.
 Save Jon.
-And help me, if you can.
+And help me if you can.

-Sagen cried bitterly.
-It had become ever clearer as his spy had investigated that the extent of Melazera’s corruption was even greater than he’d imagined.
+It had become clearer that the extent of Melazera’s corruption was even greater than he’d imagined.
 Worse, it was spreading.

 I raised Gaelib up.
 Twenty years ago, I advocated for him to be Rothbard’s apprentice.
-It’s my fault that father and Old Rothbard are dead.
-His power has grown to the point where he can do almost anything… in secret.
+It’s my fault that Father is dead.
+Gaelib’s power has grown so he can do almost anything…in secret.
 Once I have an heir, he’ll kill me.

-Sagen pulled the dark blue brocade curtains partially around his bed and slipped a small leatherbound book from its hiding place.
+Sagen pulled the dark blue brocade curtains partially around his bed and slipped a leather-bound book from its hiding place.

-Be anxious for nothing, but in everything by prayer and supplication with thanksgiving, let your requests be made known unto God.
+[Be anxious for nothing, but in everything by prayer and supplication with thanksgiving, let your requests be made known unto the God of Truth.]

 He prayed and read until it was time for his supper.
-Before the attendants arrived, he returned the Book of J’shua to its hiding place.
+Before the attendants arrived to dress him, he returned the Book of J’shua to its hiding place.

 After supper, he dressed for the Procession of Eligible Ladies.
-These had traveled great distances.
+They had traveled great distances.
 He’d rejected the first twenty.

-Each procession contained five ladies.
-The king could pick one, dismissing the others.
+From each procession, the king could pick one.
 Then he would court the young lady, with chaperones in attendance.
 If he proposed, she would remain in the castle in a private chamber.

 Melazera won’t be patient much longer.
 If I don’t choose soon, he’ll pick someone for me.
 Or his wife will.
-Then I’ll be doubly ensnared.
+Then I’ll be doubly snared.

-Jonathan couldn’t lift his foot into the stirrup, so the groom knelt and motioned for him to step on his thigh.
-“Thank you,” It was painful and awkward, but he mounted.
+Jonathan could not lift his foot, so the groom kneeled and motioned for him to step on his thigh.
+“Thank you.”
+It was painful and awkward, but he mounted.

 Two militet bound his hands to the saddle and his feet to the stirrups.